 Conclusion:

-Red bananas are nutrient-dense, fibre and antioxidant-rich fruit that offer you a plethora of health benefits.
-Regular consumption of this super fruit keeps the heart healthy, blood pressure and blood sugar under control, manage weight and enhances healthy eyesight.
+Red bananas are nutrient-dense, fibre and antioxidant-rich fruits that offer you a plethora of health benefits.
+Regular consumption of this super fruit keeps the heart healthy, blood pressure and blood sugar under control, manages weight and enhances healthy eyesight.
 Moreover, they are a perfect snack to satisfy your sweet tooth and an ample source of healthy carbs offers a steady supply of energy for your daily activities.